fsoubelet/evolutor/README.md

     results.update_with_ibs_at_next_step(...)
 ```

+## Examples

-Detailed examples are provided for each mode in the `examples` directory.
+Some detailed examples are provided for each mode in the [examples](./examples) directory.
-They can be run isolated with `uv`:
+The individual scripts follow `PEP 723` and can be run isolated with `uv`:

 ```bash
 uv run examples/seconds.py